olcf/sparkler/README-HIPLZ.md

 $ module unload -f cuda llvm
 ```

-Because it can be challenging to use a separate, custom linker with CMake,
+Because it can be challenging to use a custom linker with CMake that has
-you probably also want to make the HipBLAS-MKL project's `hiplz-clang++` wrapper
+to be invoked as a separate step, use the HipBLAS-MKL project's `hiplz-clang++`
-available in your path.
+wrapper that determines if one is compiling or linking, and invokes the
+appropriate HIPLZ script.
+Make sure `hiplz-clang++` is in your `PATH`.
 Assuming HipBLAS-MKL is installed at `${HBM_ROOT}`:

 ```bash
 $ cd ${HBM_ROOT}/bin